Inner Loop (Rochester): History

-In the time since the Loop's construction, the population of Rochester has dropped to 210,565 as of the 2010 census—a reduction of a full one-third.
-As a result, traffic on the Inner Loop has declined accordingly.
+In the time since the Loop's construction, the population of Rochester has dropped by one-third to 211,328 (as of the 2020 census).
 While traffic volume on the I-490 and northwestern portions of the loop have remained relatively high, the section east of the Genesee River has seen sharp declines in recent years.

 Removal of expressway

 One proposal in 2005, which was considered for federal aid, would have reduced the number of lanes on the loop between Clinton Avenue and Main Street to make room for additional shops and businesses on the streets adjacent to the Inner Loop.
 Another plan, developed in 2009, called for the portion of the Loop from Main Street to Monroe Avenue (NY 31) to be completely filled in and replaced with an at-grade boulevard.
 The $20 million project was approved by a city council committee in September 2011; however, a $15 million federal grant application was denied later in the year.
 Then, in 2012, Rochester Mayor Thomas Richards spent $2 million on further design work that strengthened the city's request for federal funding.
 On August 30, 2013, the city of Rochester was given a TIGER grant worth $18 million (2013 USD) to fill in the Inner Loop between Monroe Avenue and Charlotte Street.
 The new project also gave money to reconnect the neighborhoods separated by the Inner Loop, Park Avenue and South Wedge.

 The Inner Loop was a prominent feature of "State of the City 2011: In The Loop", a two-month exhibition held by the Rochester Contemporary Art Center in 2011.
 The event featured various works reflecting on the history of the highway and downtown Rochester and aimed to provoke discussions about the future of the city.